COS Form and Documenting Evidence

 - Gathered and age anchored information about the child's functioning

-- Conducted a high-quality ratings discussion and reached concensus on a rating consistent with the COS Definitions: 7-Point Rating Scale Criteria
+- Conducted a high-quality ratings discussion and reached consensus on a rating consistent with the COS Definitions: 7-Point Rating Scale Criteria

 The COS Form is not an assessment tool.
 It is a mechanism to document rating decisions and provide evidence that supports the rating from multiple sources (including one or more assessment tools).